The infamous side note: -maru is a masculine suffix. Yes, Yashamaru was his uncle.

 "Too many."
 The Fifth sighed and ran a hand through her hair.
 "And I doubt I've heard the last of them.
 When I told him where you were, I didn't think it'd turn into a reenactment of the old monster-guarding-the-maiden story."
 She shook her head.
 "I suppose I misjudged him."

-The fact that Sakura was having this discussion meant that he'd come to some form of agreement with the Fifth before he had with her.
-It also meant that learning he'd managed to throw Leaf's Hokage off stride would probably delight him to no end.
+Sakura knew their having this discussion meant Gaara'd come to some form of agreement with the Fifth before he had with her.
+It also meant learning he'd managed to throw Leaf's Hokage off stride would probably delight him to no end.

 He'd still be waiting for her.